GoogleContainerTools/skaffold/docs/content/en/docs/quickstart/_index.md

-`skaffold dev` watches your local source code and executes your Skaffold pipeline every time a change is detected. `skaffold.yaml` provides specifications of the workflow, which, in this example, is
+`skaffold dev` watches your local source code and executes your Skaffold pipeline every time a change is detected. `skaffold.yaml` provides specifications of the workflow - in this example, the pipeline is

 * Building a Docker image from the source using the Dockerfile
 * Tagging the Docker image with the `sha256` hash of its contents